 A Short Biography

-In her most recent work, she has transformed her personal images into decals for imagery.Her work includes a southwest style of pottery where the work is not glazed, but covered with a terra sigilatta and burnished.
+In many pieces,she has transformed her personal images into decals for imagery.Her work includes a southwest style of pottery where the work is not glazed, but covered with a terra sigilatta and burnished.
 Next the pottery is fired with an assortment of metals, oxides, copper, and combustibles: wood shavings, pine needles, paper.
 The special sagger firing is done by enclosing work in foil, metal or clay containers.
-This ancient process of working appeals to Kathy.

 "The tactile feel of clay and massaging of this earth can be therapeutic for all who open themselves up to the experience,"said Kathy.
 What started as having fun with mud pies out in the yard as a youngster has become a life time of work and playing in clay.